-The notification of the on-site audit was posted by May 16, 2016, six weeks prior to the date of the on-site audit.
+The notification of the on-site audit was posted by April 26, 2016, six weeks prior to the date of the on-site audit.
 The posting of the notices was verified by photographs received electronically from the Maryland Department of Juvenile Services (DJS) PREA Coordinator.
-The photographs indicated notices were posted in various locations throughout the detention facility including the secure entrance area, gymnasium, administration and education area, intake area, medical area, and housing units.
+The photographs indicated notices were posted in various locations throughout the detention facility including the entrance and administration area, case management area, intake area, medical area, mental health area, housing units and education area.
 This auditor did not receive any communications from the staff or the residents as a result of the posted notices.
-The Pre-Audit Questionnaire, policies, procedures, and supporting documentation were received by May 31, 2016.
+The Pre-Audit Questionnaire, policies, procedures, and supporting documentation were received by May 10, 2016.
 The documents, which were uploaded to a USB flash drive, were detailed, organized and easy to navigate.
 The initial review revealed limited additional information in regard to the Pre-Audit Questionnaire and supporting documentation which did not sufficiently address some of the standards.
 After a discussion with the DJS PREA Coordinator documentation would be provided during the on-site visit.
 Additional supporting documentation was provided during the on-site visit.
 Specific corrective actions during the on-site visit taken to address some of the deficiencies are summarized in this report under the related standards.

-The on-site audit was conducted on June 27-28, 2016.
+The on-site audit was conducted on June 9, 2016.
 An entrance briefing was conducted with the Superintendent, Assistant Superintendent, and DJS PREA Coordinator.
-During the briefing, it was explained the audit process and a tentative schedule for both days to include conducting interviews with the staff and residents and reviewing the documentation.
-A complete guided tour of the entire detention facility was conducted including the secure entrance area, administrative and education area with offices and classrooms, master control, intake and holding area, medical/infirmary area, library, and four (4) housing units.
+During the briefing, it was explained the audit process and a tentative schedule for the day to include conducting interviews with the staff and residents and reviewing the documentation.
+A complete guided tour of the entire detention facility was conducted including the lobby and administrative area with offices, master control, intake and holding area, medical area, school and classrooms area, mental health offices, library, kitchen and dining area, three (3) housing units, maintenance area and pavilion/picnic area.
 During the tour, residents were observed to be under constant supervision of the staff while involved in various activities.
-The detention facility in several buildings were clean and well maintained and it was obvious staff and residents took pride in their living areas.
-The other buildings were not clean nor well maintained.
+The detention center was clean and well maintained.
 Notification of the PREA audit was posted in all locations throughout the detention facility as well as postings informing residents of the telephone numbers to call against sexual abuse and harassment and to call the victim advocate.
 Cameras and video surveillance system enhance their capabilities to assist in monitoring blind spots and the review of incidents.
 There are cameras installed in a number of areas throughout the detention facility.
 There were no cameras installed in the resident's rooms or shower/toileting area so residents are not seen on the surveillance system while showering or toileting, but can be viewed by same sex staff as they supervise the shower area.
 During the tour, it was observed the shower/toilet areas in the housing units did allow for privacy.
+Additionally, during the tour it was identified the kitchen storage area had a blind spot that was corrected after the on-site visit.